 Long Speech on Importance of Trees in Human Life in English

 Trees are a significant component of any society.
-Our paths, parks, playgrounds and backyards are lined with trees that create a calm atmosphere which is aesthetically pleasing.
+Our paths, parks, playgrounds, and backyards are lined with trees that create a calm atmosphere that is aesthetically pleasing.
 By introducing natural elements and wildlife ecosystems into urban environments, trees improve our quality of life.

 The heat island effect caused by pavement and commercial buildings is reduced by using trees in cities to deflect the sunlight.
-By removing dust and absorbing other contaminants such as carbon monoxide, sulfur dioxide and nitrogen dioxide, the trees, shrubs and turf even filter air.
+By removing dust and absorbing other contaminants such as carbon monoxide, sulphur dioxide, and nitrogen dioxide, the trees, shrubs, and turf even filter air.

 Trees throughout our existence have helped and sustained our life.
 They have a wide range of uses that are practical and commercial.
 Wood was the very first fuel and is still used by around half of the world's population for cooking and heating.
 Trees provide wood for the construction of homes, the manufacturing of furniture, machinery, sports equipment, and thousands of household items.
 To make paper, wood pulp is used.

 So, if the trees do a lot for us, then taking care of their upkeep and giving them proper sunshine, water and shade becomes our job.
 In aid of our environment, let's take a pledge to grow more trees.

 Short Importance of Trees in Our Life Speech

 Today I am here to share my views on the Importance of Trees in Our lives.
 I can confidently assume that the value of trees is the same as that of our families in our lives.
 There is no question that trees are an essential source of oxygen and work as natural air filters.